plrg-bristol/plrg-bristol.github.io/docs/README.md

 # Updating the site
 Use a code editor such as [VS Code](https://code.visualstudio.com/) to make changes.
 We recommend installing the `Prettier` and `ESLint` VS code plugins.

-All relevant code is located in the `config/` directory.
-Each page is declared in the `config/pages.js` using a `PageComponent` which is passed a list of components to render on the page.
+All relevant code is located in the `src/config/` directory.
+Each page is declared in `src/config/pages.js` using a `PageComponent` which is passed a list of components to render on the page.
 Components can be strings, JSX, or any valid React component.

 # Files & Images
 Content should be placed in the `public/` folder, e.g. `public/images/logo.png`.